Pati Jinich

 Patricia Jinich (/ˈhinitʃ/ born Patricia Drijanski, March 30, 1972) is a Mexican chef, TV personality, cookbook author, educator, and food writer.
-She is best known for her James Beard Award-winning and Emmy-nominated public television series Pati's Mexican Table and her James Beard Award-winning PBS primetime docuseries La Frontera with Pati Jinich.
+She is best known for her James Beard Award-winning and Emmy-nominated public television series Pati's Mexican Table, her James Beard Award-winning PBS primetime docuseries La Frontera with Pati Jinich, and her James Beard Award-nominated PBS primetime docuseries Pati Jinich Explores Panamericana.
 Her first cookbook, also titled Pati's Mexican Table, was published in March 2013, her second cookbook, Mexican Today, was published in April 2016, and her third cookbook, Treasures of the Mexican Table, was published in November 2021.
+Her fourth cookbook, Foods of La Frontera, will be published in September 2026.

 Jinich is the resident chef at the Mexican Cultural Institute in Washington, DC, where she has run her "Mexican Table" live culinary program since 2007.
 She has appeared on The Today Show, Good Morning America, The Talk, CBS This Morning, Live with Kelly and Mark, All Things Considered, Morning Edition, and The Splendid Table among other media.
 Her food writing has appeared in The Washington Post and The New York Times.
 In May 2014, Jinich was invited to cook at the White House for President Barack Obama's Cinco de Mayo dinner.
 In May 2018, she cooked at the James Beard House in New York City for its Cinco de Mayo dinner.

 Early life

 Jinich was born and raised in Mexico City to a Jewish family.
 The youngest of four sisters, her grandparents were Jewish refugees from Eastern Europe.
 The two had originally met in Europe and then reconnected in Mexico.
 Her father was an architect who turned restaurateur, and her mother ran an art gallery.

 Food was always an important part of Jinich's family life growing up.
 Her three older sisters pursued the culinary arts early on, but Jinich grew up dreaming of a career in academia.
 She earned a political science bachelor's degree from the Instituto Tecnológico Autónomo de México and a master's degree in Latin-American studies from Georgetown University, and she worked as a political analyst for the Inter-American Dialogue, a Washington, DC think tank before switching careers.

-She met her husband, Daniel Jinich, who is also Jewish-Mexican, on a blind date.
+She met her husband, Daniel Jinich, on a blind date.
 They were married in Mexico City in 1996 when she was 24.